 Before joining Thompsons, Alexandra was involved in high-value compensation cases resulting from road traffic accidents and claims - sometimes involving other legal jurisdictions - against airlines and airport companies and their contractors.

-Alexandra’s professional history includes involvement in high value cases involving catastrophic injury and fatalities, together with claims resulting from medical deficiencies during birth, cerebral palsy and cosmetic surgery.
+Alexandra’s professional history includes high-value cases involving catastrophic injury and fatalities, together with claims resulting from medical deficiencies during birth, cerebral palsy and cosmetic surgery.

-Alexandra says her job at Thompsons enables her to focus on TVT cases, where many women have suffered a major injustice, which has had a deep and long-lasting impact on their lives.
+Alexandra says her job at Thompsons as a member of the medical negligence solicitors team enables her to focus on TVT cases, where many women have suffered a major injustice, which has had a deep and long-lasting impact on their lives.
 She points out that NHS England has suspended the use of all TVT mesh products, but the legacy of their previous use still has to be addressed.

 Alexandra's case experience

-Misdiagnosis claim: Alexandra is acting for the family of a person who died following incorrect diagnosis and a severe injury to the bowel during surgery.
-Other fatalities occurred following failures to identify and delays in treating cancers and haemorrhages to the brain.
+- Represented the family of a person who died following incorrect diagnosis and a severe injury to the bowel during surgery.